jgbarah/evaluating-foss-projects/community.md

 * UTC-4 to UTC-6: North America Central and East Coast (US, Canada, Mexico), Central America, South America West Coast.
 * UTC-8, UTC-7: North America West Coast (US, Canada).

+For some uses, this split in regions is enough.
+For example, in the above chart about OpenStack git auhtors it is clear how most of the developers are from North America and Western Europe, with some participations of the Far East and other regions.
+But the distribution of the Eclipse mail senders is even more centered in Western Europe, with a large participation from North America, a only some presence from the rest of the world.

+This kind of study is enough to assess the results of policies for increasing geographical participation, or to know where developers come from to decide on a meeting location.

 ## Time of collaboration

+In global communities, knowing when people is working is important for many issues.
+For example, for deciding on coordination synchrounous distance meetings, for estimating to which extent the work on issues may be continuous because there are people working at any time, or to know about work timing patterns in the project.

+People work at different times of the day due to being in different time zones, but also due to different working habits.
+For example, many people working for companies tend to follow the office hours schedule, from 8 to 5 or similar.
+But volunteers tend to work on their spare time, that is in the evenings and during the night.
+The same can be said about day of the week: office workers tend to be active from Monday to Friday, while volunteers tend to work also during weekends.
+There are similar differences in vacation periods too.

+These work patterns can be estimated from dates in almost any of the repositories that we can use as data source, since activity is usually tagged with a time.
+This allows for very detailed analysis of when people perform that activity.

 ## Affiliation

+In FOSS communities, many develpers are not working as volunteers, but as paid workers.
+In this case, it may be important to know for which organization each of these developers is working.
+Knowing it allows for several kinds of higher level studies, such as diversity in organizations contributing to a project, or how each organziation collaborates with others.
+In general, any study that can be performed at the person level, can be performed at the organization level just by aggregating the activity of all their employees.

+The basis of these analysis is therefore identifying to which organziation is affiliated each developer, if any, and during which time period.
+In some cases, this information is maintained to some extent by the projects themselves.
+For example, the Eclipse Foundation and the OpenStack Foundation maintain detailed affiliation information for all their committers.
+But even in those cases, there are other people, such as casual posters to mailing lists, that cannot be identified in a coompulsory way, and who have little motivation to collaborate in any affiliation tracking schema maintained by the projects.

+There are other techniques that may work in a certain fraction of the cases tro track affiliations.
+But before entering into them, it is important to notice how this problem is related to the merging of identities, which was mentioned earlier in this chapter.